reecemartin/reecemartin.ca/README.md

 I also feature some small demo features one of which is based on work in another one of my Github repositories. https://github.com/reecemartin/binaryneuralnet // Needs a fix

-# Deployment
+# Deployment / Dependencies

+In order to run the website you'll need NodeJS (https://nodejs.org/en/), once Node is installed you can use your favorite terminal to install React with ```npm install react```.

-In order to deploy this website, cd into the project folder and ```npm run``` this should run the development server and open the website up on your browser via localhost.
+In order to deploy the website, cd into the project folder and ```npm run``` this should run the development server and open the website up on your browser via localhost.
 Once things look good you can run ```npm run build``` this will package things up so you can easily deploy to something like Github pages.

 ## New Personal Website Project